afni/afni/doc/afni_sphinx/programs/fat_proc_convert_dcm_anat_sphx.rst

                          (default name = '__WORKING_convert_dcm_anat').

-        -orient  ORIENT :optional chance to reset orientation of the volume files (default is currently 'RPI').
+        -orient  ORIENT :optional chance to reset orientation of the volume files (default is currently 'RAI').
       -reorig_reorient_off
                         :switch to turn of the nicety of putting (0, 0, 0) at brain's center of mass (-> 'reorigin' calc) and to